 A curation introduction and a detailed tutorial on how to use Apollo are available here (thanks to Monica Munoz-Torres!):

 For all genomes hosted at BIPAA, we ask you to give a minimum set of information for each gene you annotate.
-When right clicking on a gene in the “User-created annotations” track, you can access the “Edit information” panel which should look like this on the right side of your web browser:
+When right clicking on a gene in the “User-created annotations” track, you can click on “Open Annotation” to show a panel which should look like this on the right side of your web browser:

-First, if the gene you are annotating does not have multiple isoforms, you should only care about the left side of this panel (gene section).
-The empty fields on the right panel (mRNA) will be automatically copied from the left panel when releasing subsequent OGS releases.
+If the gene you are annotating does not have multiple isoforms, you should only care about the gene level information.
+The empty fields at the mRNA level will be automatically copied from the gene information when releasing subsequent OGS releases.

 - Give a name (human readable long name, e.g. : gluthatione s-transferase)